Caribous-de-Val-d'Or Biodiversity Reserve: Purpose

 The purpose of the reserve is to protect the caribou (there are currently around 30 within the reserve), which was once abundant in southern Quebec.
 The population of caribou within the reserve is one of the most threatened in Quebec, due to a variety of factors, such as its size, fragmentation, isolation and predation by the wolf.
 Although the reserve itself has an area of 434.19 km2, the habitat used by the caribou extends to between 1200 km2 and 2000 km2.

 Flora and fauna

 Other wildlife within the reserve include black lichen peatlands and spruce forests, which are essential.
-There are also 51 species of bird, with 43 of them nesting in the reserve; there are also cranes and sharp-tailed grouses.
+There are also 51 species of bird, with 43 of them nesting in the reserve; there are also cranes and sharp-tailed grouse.

 There is a huge diversity of mammals, including the black bear, North American porcupine, wolf, lynx, raccoon, coyote, moose and caribou.
 Within Sabourin Lake, there are twelve species of fish.